sttie/SLang/README.md

 ## Usage

-You can use the compiled file SLang and pass to it a name of a file with your SLang code:
+You can use the executable file SLang and pass to it a name of a file with your SLang code:
 ```./Slang main.sl```

 ## Grammar